zion-off/notification-microservice/README.md

-Since we assume that the server does not fail deterministically, we implement a retry mechanism with exponential delays, and having a separate queue for each provider allows us to set the delay factor for each provider individually.
-Every time a provider returns an error, we keep increasing it's delay, up to a maximum.
+Since we assume that the server does not fail deterministically, we implement a retry mechanism with exponential delays, and having a separate queue for each provider allows us to adjust the delay for each provider individually.
+Every time a provider returns an error, we keep increasing it's delay, until at some point, the provider is marked unhealthy.

 ## Recovering from unhealthy